Janet Marie Smith: Baltimore Orioles (2009–2012)

-Los Angeles Dodgers (2012 – current date)
+Los Angeles Dodgers (2012–present)

 Since joining the LA Dodgers organization in 2012, Smith has overseen a total of $300 million of renovations and upgrades to Dodger Stadium.
 This third-oldest ballpark in Major League Baseball, Dodger Stadium opened in 1962 on the hilltop of Chavez Ravine overlooking the city of Los Angeles.
 The project included restoration of the mid-twentieth century cosmetic details, as well as upgrades of new HD video screens and wider concourses.
 As is true with much of Smith's work, the fan experience is of utmost importance and focuses on enhancing circulation, adding restrooms, wider concourses and spaces that give fans amenities commensurate with new sports venues while maintaining historic character and making a trip to the ballpark a memorable experience.

 Notably, the centerfield plaza which opened in 2021 created a new front door and gave Dodger Stadium circulation that wraps 360 degrees around the stadium.
 The centerfield plaza is a major attraction, and was designed by a team both selected and overseen by Smith, and yielded a collaboration between DAIQ Architects, Brenda Levin & Associates and Studio MLA as the landscape architects.
 Bridges give fans unobstructed views for the first time in history.
 This functions as a tailgating area before and after the game.
 Importantly, Smith's plan created a new front door for Dodger Stadium providing dramatic views of Chavez Ravine.
 A bronze statue of Jackie Robinson, a former Brooklyn Dodger and the first African American to play Major League Baseball, will grace the side of the new entrance.

 Though the new upgrades are extensive, the stadium's superlatives, including its 56,000 seat capacity and sweeping views of Los Angeles from behind the home plate, remain unchanged.

 Other major and minor league baseball related projects

 Ed Smith Stadium, Sarasota, FL Orioles

 The Orioles played their first spring at Ed Smith Stadium in 2010, after taking over the facility from the ballpark's previous tenant, the Cincinnati Reds.
 The Reds had previously taken over the facility from the Chicago White Sox.
 The Orioles' agreement for Ed Smith Stadium called for it to undergo the $31.2 million renovations that took place before the spring of 2011.

-Working for Orioles owner, Peter Angelos, Janet Marie Smith coordinated the metamorphosis of an old spring training ballpark, which could not provide the comforts that fans in Florida needed, like plenty of shade, large sweeping concourses, and air-conditioned dining.
+Working for Orioles owner, Peter Angelos, Smith coordinated the metamorphosis of an old spring training ballpark, which could not provide the comforts that fans in Florida needed, like plenty of shade, large sweeping concourses, and air-conditioned dining.
 Working with David Schwartz Architects and Hoyt Architects, the ballpark was transformed in the traditional style of "Florida Picturesque" common to Sarasota.
 In 2012, Ed Smith Stadium was awarded the Institute of Classical Architecture & Art, Florida Chapter – Addison Mizner Medal.